sjentsch/jamoviDocs/_pages/jg_34_anova-mixed.rst

    |

+.. admonition:: Further help from the community resources

-#. | A little more comprehensive introduction into this statistical method is
-     provided by this `video
+   | A little more comprehensive introduction into this statistical method is provided by this `video
      <https://www.youtube.com/embed/m5JNwPgiMso?list=PLkk92zzyru5OAtc_ItUubaSSq6S_TGfRn>`__.

+|

 .. ---------------------------------------------------------------------